- What are the benefits of competency-based education?

 What are the benefits of competency-based education?

 Competency-based education allows for a more flexible and affordable path to finishing your degree, while still maintaining the high quality education you receive from a more traditional route.
 Your degree plan is designed with you in mind, because competency-based education is built for and focused on the individual student, rather than a course.
-Additionally, we value your previous education and experience, and allowing you to show mastery in competencies at your own pace ensures that your previous knowledge is being used.
+Additionally, we value your previous education and experience, and allowing you to show mastery in competencies ensures that your previous knowledge is being used.

 What programs of study are available to me?

 The MyWay program allows you to earn a Bachelor of Applied Studies in Organizational Leadership.
 This degree plan focuses on preparing adults with the professional and leadership skills needed to be competitive in today’s market and is applicable to a wide variety of career choices.
 This is a full-time degree plan, and no part-time degree plans are available, due to the competency-based nature of the program.

 How do I prove competency?

 Competency is proven by completing all the assessments related to a competency at a mastery level of 80%.
 Assessments come in varied forms-- papers, proposals, presentations, reports, and other formats.
 The assessments are designed to fit the material you have learned and are individually evaluated by your instructors.
 Additionally, re-dos are permitted-- if you submit a competency assessment to the faculty evaluator, and the assessment does not meet Mastery level, the assessment may be submitted a second time.
 Further re-dos must be cleared by your coach.